FortDigital/covid-19/README.md

 ### Installing

-To run the Python Script you will need the following modules:
+To run the Python Script you will need to install the following modules:

 ```
-csv
-requests
+pip install requests
-itertools
-geohash
-datetime
+pip install python-geohash
-influxdb
+pip install influxdb
 ```

 The following Variables can be set in the script to fit your Influxdb enviroment: